-RCC will provide digital or alternatively formatted textbooks for students requiring written materials in a non-traditional format.
+RCC may be able to obtain pre-taped or alternatively formatted textbooks for students requiring written materials in a non-traditional format.
 If, however, the required textbook(s) are not available, reasonable accommodations will be coordinated between the Disability Services Office and the Academic Success Center.
-Whenever possible, students are encouraged to provide their class schedule to the Disability Services Counselor at least three weeks prior to the beginning of the semester in order to allow sufficient time to acquire and/or prepare textbook accommodations.
-Prescheduling is strongly recommended.
+Whenever possible, students are encouraged to provide their class schedule to the Disability Services Counselor prior to the beginning of the semester in order to allow sufficient time to acquire and/or prepare textbook accommodations.
+Pre-scheduling is strongly recommended.

-TextHelp Read & Write is a screen reader that is provided to students who have specific learning disabilities, traumatic brain injuries, and/or visual impairments.
-It is capable of reading scanned material, electronic books and web pages.
+The Kurzweil 3000 reader service, available in the Academic Success Center, is capable of reading scanned material, electronic books and web pages.
 Should this service be required, please allow at least 72 hours for materials and/or tests to be prepared.
 The documents must be scanned, edited and re-proofed before being made available to the student.